huggingface/blog/safecoder-vs-closed-source-code-assistants.md

 Lastly, like [HuggingChat](https://huggingface.co/chat/), SafeCoder will introduce new state-of-the-art models over time, giving you a seamless upgrade path.

-Unfortunately, closed-source code assistant services don't share information about the underlying models, their capabilities and their training data.
+Unfortunately, closed-source code assistant services don't share information about the underlying models, their capabilities, and their training data.

 ## Transparency

 In line with the [Chinchilla Scaling Law](https://arxiv.org/abs/2203.15556v1), SafeCoder is a compute-optimal model trained on 1 trillion (1,000 billion) code tokens.
 These tokens are extracted from [The Stack](https://huggingface.co/datasets/bigcode/the-stack), a 2.7 terabyte dataset built from permissively licensed open-source repositories.
 All efforts are made to honor opt-out requests, and we built a [tool](https://huggingface.co/spaces/bigcode/in-the-stack) that lets repository owners check if their code is part of the dataset.

-As expected, our [research paper](https://arxiv.org/abs/2305.06161) discloses the model architecture, the training process, and detailed metrics.
+In the spirit of transparency, our [research paper](https://arxiv.org/abs/2305.06161) discloses the model architecture, the training process, and detailed metrics.

 Unfortunately, closed-source services stick to vague information, such as "[the model was trained on] billions of lines of code."
 To the best of our knowledge, no metrics are available.

 ## Customization

-The StarCoder models have been specifically designed to be customizable.
-In fact, we have already built different versions.
-We also shared the [fine-tuning code](https://github.com/bigcode-project/starcoder/) on GitHub.
+The StarCoder models have been specifically designed to be customizable, and we have already built different versions:

 * [StarCoderBase](https://huggingface.co/bigcode/starcoderbase): the original model trained on 80+ languages from The Stack.
 * [StarCoder](https://huggingface.co/bigcode/starcoder): StarCoderBase further trained on Python.
 * [StarCoder+](https://huggingface.co/bigcode/starcoderplus): StarCoderBase further trained on English web data for coding conversations.

+We also shared the [fine-tuning code](https://github.com/bigcode-project/starcoder/) on GitHub.

 Every company has its preferred languages and coding guidelines, i.e., how to write inline documentation or unit tests, or do's and don'ts on security and performance.
 With SafeCoder, we can help you train models that learn the peculiarities of your software engineering process.
 Our team will help you prepare high-quality datasets and fine-tune StarCoder on your infrastructure.
 Your data will never be exposed to anyone.

 Unfortunately, closed-source services cannot be customized.